AdobeDocs/experience-manager-65.en/help/forms/using/rule-editor.md

 ### F. Done and cancel buttons {#f-done-and-cancel-buttons}

 The **[!UICONTROL Done]** button is used to save a rule.
 You can save an incomplete rule.
-However, incomplete are invalid and don't execute.
+However, incomplete are invalid and do not run.
 Saved rules on a form object are listed when you launch the rule editor next time from the same form object.
 You can manage existing rules in that view.
 For more information, see [Manage rules](#manage-rules).

 The **[!UICONTROL Cancel]** button discards any changes you made to a rule and closes the rule editor.